factorypreset/cowan/README.rst

 combine_fuzzies.py
 ------------------

-This script assumes you have a number of fuzzified raster files.
+This script assumes you have a number of fuzzified raster files covering the same geographic extent, with the same spatial reference system and projection.
 These should have been normalised to a scale with values between 0 and 1, based on whatever fuzzy membership function you choose (most likely a monotonic, trapezoidal, triangular or gaussian function).
 At present we do not provide a script for generating these fuzzified rasters, although that would have been awesome.

 The combine_fuzzies.py script itself enables a linear weighted multi-criteria analysis to be performed on the resulting fuzzified raster files.